 What will constitute a good job in the future?
-With the rise of the on-demand economy, the definition of employment gets ever murkier.
-And as more companies save money by using contractors rather than employees, workers compensation and other benefits may become scarcer.
+With the rise of the on-demand economy, the definition of employment gets even murkier.
+And as more companies save money by using contractors rather than employees, workers’ compensation and other benefits may become scarcer.
 Many workers are left wondering if their employment status may cost them certain legal benefits.

 In recent years, high-profile tech companies have come under fire for alleged misclassification of workers.
 In one widely reported example, ride-sharing company Uber was sued by multiple workers and now faces a class-action suit in California.
 If the action succeeds, it could force the reclassification of thousands of contract workers as employees, pulling the rug out from under Uber’s business model.

-What Do Workers Lose in the New “Gig Economy?”
+What Do Massachusetts Workers Lose in the New “Gig Economy?”

 Litigation surrounding the on-demand economy has focused on what benefits workers should receive.
 The driver in the Google Express case argues that although an intermediary courier hired her, she was required to work exclusively for Google for the duration of her shift.
 Her Massachusetts workers’ comp attorneys contend that under Massachusetts law, she is entitled to overtime and other expenses.

 For workers who are classified as contractors, the lost benefits may prove to be costly.
 Massachusetts state law, for instance, stipulates that independent contractors are not employees and that employers are not required to cover them under the workers’ compensation system.
 This means that if you are labeled as an independent contractor and injured on the job, you are not covered by your employer’s workers’ compensation insurance.

-Speak with an Experienced Boston Workers’ Compensation Attorney
+Speak with Our Experienced Massachusetts Workers’ Compensation Attorneys

 When on-demand work pays the bills, you may feel hesitant to rock the boat.
 But if your employer has misclassified you as an independent contractor, you could be missing out on critical benefits like workers’ compensation.
 If you are injured on the job in Massachusetts, workers’ compensation insurance is in place to cover your medical bills, time away from work, and other expenses.
-To ensure that you are correctly classified and receiving the benefits you’re due, consult with an experienced Somerville workers’ compensation attorney.
-Contact Boston attorney John J. Sheehan at (617) 925-6407 to schedule a free legal consultation with our Massachusetts workers’ compensation lawyers.
+To ensure that you are correctly classified and receiving the benefits you’re due, consult with our experienced Cambridge workers’ compensation attorneys.
+Call the Law Office of John J. Sheehan at (617) 925-6407 to schedule a free legal consultation with our Massachusetts workers’ compensation lawyers.